billra/Polar-Vector-CAD/readme.txt

 ------
 Vision:
 ------
 The goal of this library is to emulate a manual design process.
-Doing the following programatically instead of manually enables parametric design.
+Doing the process programatically instead of manually enables parametric design.

 The key decision for this library is the correct choice of abstraction.
 Basing all items on Polar Vectors allows great design freedom and concise implementation code.